PMGH/oauth2-test-provider/README.md

 Client Authentication:  Send client credentials in body
 ```

+- Request Token

-You can now include the returned access_token in subsequent requests to the Consumer application.
+You can now include the returned access_token in subsequent requests to the Consumer application.\n
 This can be done by setting the Authorization Type to Bearer Token for those requests and using 'Bearer [access_token]'.

 ## Resources